Dependency Within The LGBT Community

-Challenges Faced By The Lgbtq Community
+Challenges Faced By The LGBT Community

 Some reasons lay in the fact that, almost every day, members of this community deal with challenges in their surroundings and society that heterosexually oriented people don't have to go through.